 One of our organizational values is stewardship.
 As parents and students, it is important that we understand that strict accountability measures are put in place to provide for the stewardship of our resources.
 The Board of Directors sets the tuition and fee amounts that meet the school's needs to provide the most excellent educational program in the most cost-effective way possible.
 The tuition schedule for the current year is available on the website.
-Students will not be allowed to re-enroll for the next year until all outstanding obligations are met for the current year.
 CCS students with an outstanding balance on their account for tuition, lost books, After Care charges, etc. will not be issued or have access to report cards, transcripts, or diplomas.
 Records will not be forwarded to another school until all financial obligations have been satisfied.